Melrose, South Australia: Old Emu Foot

 Old Emu Foot has been identified by arborists at the National Register of Big Trees as the largest tree in South Australia, more so for its width than its height.
 It has also been identified as the largest river red gum (Eucalyptus camaldulensis) in Australia.
 Its size was compared with several contenders throughout NSW, Victoria and Western Australia using the American Forests formula.

 The tree was nominated as the largest river red gum in Australia and largest tree in South Australia by the director of Arbortech, Kym Knight.
 Knight has estimated the tree's age to be around 400 years.

-Old Emu Foot is not considered a tourist attraction as it resides on private property and isn't easily accessible for the general public.
-It sits roughly 1.2 km from the Melrose Showgrounds in a sheep paddock owned by farmer David McCallum.
+Old Emu Foot is not considered a tourist attraction as it is on private property and is not easily accessible for the general public.
+It sits approximately 1.2 km from the Melrose Showgrounds in a sheep paddock owned by farmer David McCallum.

 It is 35 metres tall, its circumference is 14.82 metres, and its crown is 29 metres.
 These dimensions afford Old Emu Foot a score of 722 points according to the American Forests formula.